rtic-scope/.github/profile/README.md

 ## Publications

 - [*RTIC Scope — Real-Time Tracing Support for the RTIC RTOS Framework*](https://github.com/tmplt/masters-thesis): a master's thesis on the development and design of RTIC Scope.
-Includes application example on a complex control system.
+Will eventually include an application example on a complex control system.

 ## License and contact
 See the respective repositories for non-commercial licenses.